 This contemporary home takes its outdoor porch to a whole new level.
 This is more of a living room than a porch, with large conversation style sofas and plenty of space for relaxing.

-5. Large Columns on Large Covered Porch
+5. Large Columns on a Large Covered Porch

 The use of large round columns defines the parameters of this outdoor living space.
 The large window ensures that light will still flood the interior space, yet there's plenty of room on the porch for outdoor living.